Polymarket Prediction

 What to Watch

-• Public statements from Fed officials leading into the meeting.
+• Statements from Fed officials in the days leading up to the meeting

 Conclusion